Productivity is Australia’s broadacre and dairy industries (2018)

 Xia C, Zhao S & Valle H – ABARES Agricultural Commodities

-Explore the latest estimates of productivity trends in Australia’s beef, sheep, cropping and dairy industries.
-The effect of climate on cropping productivity is examined in more detail in this issue.
+This note explores the latest estimates of productivity trends in Australia’s beef, sheep, cropping and dairy industries.
+The effect of climate on cropping productivity is examined in more detail.

 Resource Reallocation and its Contribution to Productivity Growth in Australian Broadacre

 Sheng Y, Jackson T & Gooday P – Australian Journal of Agricultural and Resource Economics

 This article uses farm survey data to assess the contribution of cross-farm resource reallocation to industry-level productivity growth in Australian broadacre agriculture.

 Has Growth in Productivity in Australian Broadacre Agriculture Slowed?
 A Historical View